 Reduce your loan-to-value (LTV) ratio

 If you increase the size of your down payment, your loan amount is lower and the lender takes on less risk.
-This can help you better qualify for a mortgage and might even result in a more competitive mortgage rate.
+This might increase your chances of a successful mortgage preapproval at a more competitive mortgage rate.

-Contributing more of your savings, inheritance money or donor gift money may increase your odds of qualifying for a mortgage with bad credit.
-However, keep in mind that some lenders will require you to document the source of the funds for your , especially if it’s coming from a gift from a relative or friend.
+Contributing more of your savings, inheritance money, or donor gift money may increase your odds of qualifying for a mortgage with bad credit.
+However, keep in mind that some lenders will require you to document the source of your gift funds, especially if it’s coming from a relative or friend.

 Lower your debt-to-income (DTI) ratio

 There are two ways to attack your debt-to-income ratio: 1) reduce the amount of outstanding debt you have or 2) increase your income.

 Pay off any outstanding loans in full, if possible.
 Once these accounts are paid off, your DTI ratio will fall.

 Alternatively, increasing your monthly income can also reduce your DTI ratio and shows that you’re able to repay your monthly mortgage obligation.
 Lenders usually require you to provide at least two years’ worth of documentable income when calculating your DTI ratio.
 The more you can boost your income, the lower your DTI ratio will be.

 Revolving credit pertains mainly to credit lines, like credit cards and home equity lines of credit (HELOCs).
 While having a revolving credit line open can help your credit score, using too much of your available limit on each account might ding your credit score.

 Pay down your outstanding credit card balances and other revolving accounts as possible.
 This reduces your credit utilization ratio, which is how much you owe in relation to the maximum credit limits on your revolving credit accounts.
 This ratio plays a crucial role in your credit score calculation.